Johnny "Guitar" Watson

-John Watson Jr. (February 3, 1935 – May 17, 1996), known professionally as Johnny "Guitar" Watson, was an American musician and singer-songwriter.
-A flamboyant showman and electric guitarist in the style of T-Bone Walker, his recording career spanned forty years, and encompassed rhythm and blues, funk and soul music.
+John Watson Jr. (February 3, 1935 – May 17, 1996), often known professionally as Johnny "Guitar" Watson, was an American musician.
+A flamboyant showman and electric guitarist in the style of T-Bone Walker, his recording career spanned 40 years, and encompassed rhythm and blues, funk and soul music.

 Watson recorded throughout the 1950s and 1960s with some success.
-His creative reinvention in the 1970s with funk overtones, saw Watson have hits with "Ain't That a Bitch" and "Superman Lover".
-His highest charting single was 1977's "A Real Mother for Ya".
+His 1954 instrumental single "Space Guitar" was the first of his recordings to showcase his electric guitar playing.
+His creative self-reinvention in the 1970s, with funk overtones, saw Watson have hits with "Ain't That a Bitch" and "Superman Lover".
+His highest-charting single was 1977's "A Real Mother for Ya".

 Early life

 Watson was born in Houston, Texas.
 His father John Sr. was a pianist, and taught his son the instrument.
 But young Watson was immediately attracted to the sound of the guitar, in particular the electric guitar as played by T-Bone Walker and Clarence "Gatemouth" Brown.

 His grandfather, a preacher, was also musical.
 "My grandfather used to sing while he'd play guitar in church, man," Watson reflected many years later.
-When Johnny was 11, his grandfather offered to give him a guitar if, and only if, the boy didn't play any of the "devil's music".
+When Johnny was 11, his grandfather offered to give him a guitar if, and only if, the boy did not play any of the "devil's music".
 His parents separated in 1950, when he was 15.
 His mother moved to Los Angeles, and took Watson with her.